-Marketing is not one time thing.
+Marketing is not a one time thing.
 The best marketers know how to keep a brand in the minds of targeted customers over time.
 Why is this important?
 Very few customers, even highly motivated ones, will make a purchase at first glance.
 It usually takes (much) more than one sighting of a product to cause a prospect to convert.

 Moreover, marketers must direct these efforts at targeted customers, not the general public.
 Because consumers have so many choices these days, it is futile to direct even the best marketing efforts at prospects that are not true targets.
 Here are some best practices for keeping your brand top of mind with targeted customers.